tg-x/foodsoft/README.md

 Notes specific to this fork
 ---------------------------

-This fork has enabled some plugins that aren't upstream.
+* This fork has enabled some plugins that aren't upstream.
 To make migration easier, we have included database migrations for these plugins.
 As a developer, that means: when you add a migration to an enabled plugin, please use `rake railties:install:migrations` and commit to install those in "db/migrate" as well.

+* The master branch is a combination of many merges and ad-hoc changes.
+A new version is being worked on in branch foodcoop-adam-rails4, based on Foodsoft 4.0.0.
+This is working, but does not yet contain all features present in the master branch.
+At some point, this branch will be abandoned in favour of foodcoop-adam-rails4.

 License